tjhorner/Mstdn/README.md

 this value to `true` to avoid it.
 Default value is `false` on macOS or Linux, `true` on Windows because window position is broken in some versions of Windows.

+### `show_dock_icon`

+If you are on macOS, you can use this option to hide the icon from your Dock.
+This prevents the window from showing up in the application switcher (⌘+TAB) menu.
+Useful if you keep accidentally switching to it after you close the menu.

 ### `hide_menu`

 When this value is set to `true`, the application will be launched with the